2014 Nominations accepted Oct. 1 - Nov. 12, 2013 - see Below

 Raising awareness and adoption of 4R nutrient stewardship is a top priority for the fertilizer industry.
 The industry is working to educate fertilizer manufacturers and retailers, growers, and agricultural stakeholders about the 4Rs at agricultural trade shows, through company visits and other 4R speaking engagements.
 While the 4R messages from the fertilizer industry are being well received, we recognize that engaging agricultural producers and sharing 4R success stories from the field level will play a critical role in adoption of 4R nutrient stewardship practices.

 In 2012, The Fertilizer Institute (TFI) launched a 4R Advocate program to recognize agricultural retailers and agricultural producers that are leading the way when it comes to implementing 4R nutrient stewardship on the farm.
-Here from the 2012 4R Advocate Award winning growers and their nominating retailers as they explain the 4Rs in their own words to address Crop Production, Environmental Protection, Stakeholder Partnerships, and Public Perceptions.
-2012 4R Advocate Video
+Scroll down to find details about operations of the 2012 and 2013 Advocates and link to videos below to hear the award winning growers and their nominating retailers as they explain the 4Rs in their own words:

 2013 4R Advocate Program